ArshadUsama1798/devops90dayschallange/day05/solution.md

 ![Related Screenshot](images/task1_1day5.png)

+Testing Task

+This task is for the setting a new instance with Git and clone github folder on the new instances.

+When you create a new instance on ec2 and want to download and set the URL for the github repository

 Task 02

-This is for the second task of the days 05
-I am testing this for the new github account
-Some Folders are removed